Large bulk photovoltaic effect and Fermi surface mediated its enhancement with chemical potential in ZnGeP$_2$: Abstract

 \section{Abstract}

-Bulk photovoltaic effect is a non-linear response in noncentrosymmetric materials that converts light to a DC current.
-In this work, we investigate the optical linear and non-linear responses of the chalcopyrite semiconductor ZnGeP$_2$.
-We report the enhancement of bulk photovoltaics namely shift and circular photogalvanic (CPG) current conductivities due to intrinsic contribution of Fermi surface along the high symmetry $\Gamma-Z$ direction.
-We observe that the magnification of shift and CPG current conductivities around the incident photon energy $\sim 5$ eV are about 38\% and 81\% respectively in ZnGeP$_2$ due to shifting of Fermi level to 1.52 eV.
-To further verify our findings, we explore distribution of bulk Fermi surface states in both three dimensional Brillouin zone and surface Fermi surface distribution in the projected energy landscape using semi infinite slab geometry.
-Our study not only provides a deeper understanding of the roles of Fermi surface contribution on the bulk photovoltaic responses, but also suggests the ZnGeP$_2$ is an ideal candidate for optoelectronics.
+Bulk photovoltaic effect is a non-linear response in noncentrosymmetric materials that converts light {\bs{into}} DC current.
+In this work, we investigate the optical linear and non-linear responses in a chalcopyrite semiconductor ZnGeP$_2$. {\bs {We report large bulk photovoltaics namely shift and circular photogalvanic current conductivities which are 4.46 $\mu$A/V$^2$ and -5.49 $\mu$A/V$^2$ respectively with the incident photo energy around $\sim$ 5 eV at the chemical potential of E$_f$ = 0 eV which increase about 38\% and 81\% respectively at a chemical potential of E$_f$ = 1.52 eV.
+The systematic evolution of the bulk Fermi surface along with the high symmetry points in three dimensional Brillouin zone reveals the enhancement of bulk photovoltaics with the chemical potential in ZnGeP$_2$.
+To verify our findings, we further explore the distribution of bulk projected bands and surface Fermi surface distribution in the energy landscape using tight binding Hamiltonian within semi infinite slab geometry.
+This shows that the augmentation of bulk photovoltaics with the chemical potential is due to the surface Fermi surface states along the high symmetry $\Gamma-Z$ direction in Brillouin zone. }}Our {\bs{ thorough and detailed}} study not only provides a deeper understanding {\bs{about}} the role of Fermi surface contribution to the bulk photovoltaic responses with chemical potential, but also suggests ZnGeP$_2$ as an ideal candidate for optoelectronics and {\bs{bulk photovoltaics}}.